Scepter of Charles V: History

-The scepter was probably created in the 1370s.
-It has been attributed to court goldsmith Hennequin du Vivier.
-It may be viewed as bolstering the legitimacy of Charles V and his family in the context of the Hundred Years' War, by emphasizing their Carolingian lineage.
-It was repaired on multiple occasions, including in 1722, 1775, 1804 and 1825.
+It was repaired on multiple occasions, including in 1722,1775, 1804 and 1825.
 The crown is not original and was replaced at some date before 1624.
 The scepter held by Charlemagne and one of the eagles on his seat are also replacements.

 In 1804, the scepter's shaft was restored using what was until then a separate precious object, known as the staff of Guillaume de Roquémont, originally created in 1394.
-That modification was made ahead of the coronation of Napoleon I during which the scepter was used together with other French regalia.
+That modification was made ahead of the during which the scepter was used together with other French regalia.
 The fleur-de-lis was enameled in white in the past, as appears in depictions such as the Madonna of the Vic family by Frans Pourbus the Younger.